Learning and scoring Gaussian latent variable causal models with unknown additive interventions: Modeling framework and maximum-likelihood estimator

 The framework in \eqref{eq:SCM_env} bears some similarities to {standard} random effects mixed models \citep{mixed_models}.
 In particular, random effects mixed models are widely employed to model {grouped} data, where some {parameter} components remain fixed and others are {random}.
 In the context of our problem, the fixed parameters are the matrices $B^\star,\Gamma^\star$ and the random parameters are {the shift perturbations} $\delta^e$.

-{For example, we can write for the response variable $Y = X_{p}$ and for simplicity in the absence of latent variables: for each environment or group $e$,

-where $Y^e, \epsilon^e$ are $n^e \times 1$ vectors, $X^e$ is an $n^e \times p$ design matrix, here $Z^e = \id_{n^e}$, $n^e$ is the sample size within group or environment $e$, and the variables across $e$ are independent.
-The correspondence to \eqref{eq:SCM_env} is as follows: $\epsilon^e \sim {\cal N}(0,w^{1,\star}_p\id_{n^e})$, $b^e \sim {\cal N}(0,v_p^{e,\star} \id_{n^e})$ (where $v_p^{e,\star} = w_p^{e,\star}-w_p^{1,\star}$) and $\beta = {B^\star_{p,:}}^T$.
-There are three main differences to standard mixed models.
-First, the distribution of $b^e \sim {\cal N}(0,v_p^{e,\star} I_{n^e})$ changes with $e$ and the shrinkage effect across groups is abandoned.
-Second, we take a multivariate view point for all the variables $X_j^e\ (j = 1,\ldots ,p)$ in \eqref{eq:SCM_env}: they are all modelled with random effects and can be individually written as in \eqref{eq:mixedmodel}, but we allow for dependence among all the $p$ variables.
-Finally, a difference between our model in \eqref{eq:SCM_comp} and \eqref{eq:SCM_env} and the standard mixed models is that the group specific random effects, the random parameters $\delta^e$ in \eqref{eq:SCM_env} or the random parameters vector $b^e$ in \eqref{eq:mixedmodel}, act in a \emph{dynamic way} on the system: the effects of $\delta^e$ are \emph{propagated} through the structural equations; and in practice, the order of propagation is usually unknown.

-Thus, our model in \eqref{eq:SCM_env} leads to a different way of describing group-specific perturbations, calling also for a different likelihood calculation: in fact, as we show, such dynamic perturbations allow to identify the causal structure.
-The latter is not possible with standard mixed models but due to the connection pointed out above, we refer to our formalization in \eqref{eq:SCM_env} as "mixed-effects linear structural causal modeling".
-We believe that the causal inference literature has not much exploited this connection.
-We argue here that our random effects approach is very useful and practical for modeling perturbation data where the perturbations are believed to propagate further on other variables in the system.}
+However, a difference between our model in \eqref{eq:SCM_comp} and standard mixed models is that the effects of the random parameter $\delta^e$ propagate through the structural equations; and in practice, the order of propagation is usually unknown.